 Carmichael calls Sonia and asks her to go to Belgium to investigate the situation.

 Marissa and Hanna are safely tucked away in a peaceful hotel.
 While Hannah soaks up a bit of nature, Marissa calls into work and asks how the new girl, Sonia, is doing.
 She discovers that Sonia can’t make it into the office today either.
-Marissa asks Hanna to fill her in on her misadventure at Passway while she tends to Hanna’s IV wounds, noting that Hanna might be dead if Marissa hadn’t showed up with a getaway car when she did.
+Marissa asks Hanna to fill her in on her misadventure at Passway while she tends to Hanna’s IV wounds, noting that Hanna might be dead if Marissa hadn’t shown up with a getaway car when she did.
 Hanna gives Marissa Clara’s metal medication capsule as explanation.
 Marissa immediately understands its significance.
 Hanna tells Marissa that Clara is at The Meadows.
 Marissa acknowledges that she knows of the facility, but she doesn’t know where it is.

 Hanna says she discovered there’s a drug shipment about to be sent to the facility.
 She got a good look at the man who was writing the message on the computer, so if they identify him, they could use him to find the location of The Meadows and find Clara.
 Marissa tells her to give up on saving Clara because she’s out of reach now.
 But they are still on course for Hanna to leave for Canada today.
 Marissa doesn’t want to lose the opportunity to guarantee Hanna’s safety.